A guide to KPIs, part 2: Tracking first contact resolution

-In part two of our three-part series on key performance indicators (KPIs), we’ll continue exploring must-know numbers for any ISP support team—what they are, how to calculate them, and why they’re important.
+In part two of our three-part series on key performance indicators (KPIs), we’ll continue exploring must-know numbers for any ISP customer service team—what they are, how to calculate them, and why they’re important.

 Let’s get into the importance of first contact resolution (FCR).